 We intentionally keep the CPN recertification fee low so nurses can easily budget for maintaining the credentials that recognize their excellence.

 Ask your employer if they offer reimbursement or related benefits.
 Some employers use our No Pass, No Pay program to pay this fee for their nurses.

-If you also hold CPNP certification, your CPN Recert application is discounted to $30.
+If you also hold CPNP certification, your CPN Recert application fee is discounted.

 You will see onscreen confirmation that your application and payment have been received.
 You also get an email confirmation immediately afterwards.